Dominic-Emond/epic-soen341projectF2023/UserStories.md

   I want to be able to review and organise my offers.
   I want to be able to schedule or cancel meetings.

+4. As a system administrator:
+  I want to be able have CRUD operations on brokers.